 Trinity Las Americas Staff

 He grew up Catholic, and after finishing high school became a non-denominational Christian.
 After a few years he realized that most churches do exactly the opposite of what Jesus taught and lived, so he decided to follow Jesus on his own and became a “free agent.”
 He came to realize that community is very important to follow Jesus, both for support and for accountability.

 For Pastor Alejandro, the Bible is very important and John 10:10b is the lens he uses to read it.
 He has experienced that the liberating gospel of Jesus Christ is life-giving.
 His theology is post-colonial liberationist.
-He is in his seventh year of appointment as pastor and feels very blessed to be working with Trinity Las Americas UMC (TLA) – a reconciling congregation focused on social justice.
+He is in his eight year of appointment as pastor and feels very blessed to be working with Trinity Las Americas UMC (TLA) – a reconciling congregation focused on social justice.